 Capsule offers two hosted environments: Environment.BETA (alias Environment.DEVELOPMENT) for testing, and Environment.PROD (alias Environment.PRODUCTION) for live use.
 Select the environment that matches your current development phase.

-Set Up Polyfills
+Setting Up Polyfills

 The exact method for including these polyfills will depend on your build tool and framework.
 Here’s a general example using webpack: